Asiana Treks and Tours

 Extra Personal Expenses:

-Your Trip covers most expenses during the Trek; you'll need to spend money on extra accommodations and meals in Kathmandu, souvenirs, and beverages.
+Your Trip covers most expenses during the Trek; however, you will need to spend money on additional accommodations and meals in Kathmandu, souvenirs, and beverages.
 We estimate that the cost of miscellaneous expenses is approximately USD 15-25 per trekking day.
 However, personal expenses depend on your Income, habits, and style.

 Toilet Facilities in Everest Base Camp Trekking: